Rehabilitation of Offenders Act

 - Positions which require certain legal safeguards and protections, such as doctor or accountant

 - Jobs which carry a potential national security risk

 If a position is exempt from the rules of the Act, the application form should make this fact clear.
 If you are not sure about the legal position, be sure to ask.

 The Rehabilitation of Offenders Act’s jurisdiction does not extend beyond Britain.
-Spent convictions may have greater sway in other countries so you should not rely on the protection of this Act if you are undertaking any endeavours which may be affected in other countries.
-If you need assistance, you are advised to contact appropriate agencies in those countries.
+Spent convictions may have greater sway in other countries so you should not rely on the protection of this Act if you are applying for a job, looking for insurance or doing anything else which may be affected in other countries.
+If you need help, you should contact appropriate agencies in those countries.